Walsen/avi2mp4/README.md

 avi2mp4
 =======

-A simple script to convert AVI files to MPEG 4 abd be able to reproduce them in a Chromecast.
+A simple script to convert AVI files to MPEG 4 and be able to reproduce them in a Chromecast.